AdobeDocs/experience-manager-cloud-service.en/help/forms/layout-capabilities-adaptive-forms-core-components.md

 | AEM as a Cloud Service (Foundation Components)    | [Click here](/help/forms/layout-capabilities-adaptive-forms.md)        |
 | AEM as a Cloud Service (Core Components)    | This article         |

-[!DNL Adobe Experience Manager] forms provide layouts as first-class components to structure and design the forms effectively.
+[!DNL Adobe Experience Manager] Forms provide layouts as first-class components to structure and design the forms effectively.
 The layout controls how components are displayed in a form.
 Adaptive Forms support various layouts: panel, wizard, accordion, tabs on top, and tabs on the left.

 ## Pre-requisite